mdaffin/disconnected.systems/site/blog/raspberry-pi-archlinuxarm-setup/README.md

 ## Create an image file

-If you want to write directly to an sd-card skip this step and head to [Format and Mount the Device](/raspberry-pi-archlinuxarm-setup/#format-and-mount-the-device).
+If you want to write directly to an sd-card skip this step and head to [Format and Mount the Device](#format-and-mount-the-device).
 Remember to substitute `/dev/loop0` with the device you want to write to, typically `/dev/mmblkX` or `/dev/sdX` for sd-cards.